⚠️ TL;DR - The Key Facts

 The Forum Evidence

-TorGuard's own community forum became a chronicle of broken promises.
-Thread after thread documented the same issues:
+TorGuard's own community forum turned into a graveyard of broken promises.
+You'd scroll through thread after thread, and it was always the same story:

 📅 Forum Timeline